 Alternatively, you can take the S1 or S2 to Peu de Funicular, change to Vallvidrera Funicular and continue on Bus 111 or walk the remainder of the way to Tibidabo.

 I lived a 5-minute walk away from Plaça d’Espanya and went there often.
-It’s one of my favourite spots in the city and somewhere that probably doesn’t get visited as much as it should.
+It’s one of my favourite spots in central Barcelona and somewhere that probably doesn’t get visited as much as it should.

 This is one of the most beautiful parts of the city and shouldn’t be missed due to the incredible from every part of the square!